blueskychan-dev/dotfiles/README.md

 # What changes from original fork?
 - use picom compositor for transparent effect and etc.
 - use zsh for deafult shell
-- few changes on polybar and startup scripts
+- few changes on polybar and startup scripts (need to edit manually)

 ## Installation